Fatal high-speed Clendon crash leaves car 'smashed up like a sardine can' - NZ Herald

 The crash occurred just hours after one person died following a single-car accident near Mangawhai, Northland.

-Emergency services were called to the crash on Devich Rd at around 11:35pm last night.
+Emergency services were called to the crash on Devich Rd at about 11.35pm last night.

 "The road was closed for a period as contractors repaired power lines that had come down but was reopened at about 5am," police said in a statement.

-Enquiries into the circumstances of the crash are continuing.
+Inquiries into the circumstances of the crash are continuing.

-Meanwhile, emergency services are this morning attending a serious single-vehicle crash on the Hutt Road by the Hutt Road on-ramp.
+Meanwhile, emergency services are this morning attending a serious single-vehicle crash on the Hutt Road by the Hutt Rd on-ramp.

 Both lanes are blocked and motorists are asked to avoid the area.